programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 {% include figure.html caption="Edit column > Add column by fetching URL" filename="refine-fetch1.png" %}

 Name the new column "fetch".
-The *throttle delay* option sets a pause time between requests to avoid being blocked by a server.
+The *Throttle delay* option sets a pause time between requests to avoid being blocked by a server.
 The default is conservative.

 {% include figure.html caption="Add column by fetch dialog box" filename="refine-fetch1.2.png" %}